-If the rent is over two months overdue then you may want to consider giving the tenant notice to vacate the property.
-This needs to be done in a specific way.
+If the rent is over two months overdue, then consider giving the tenant notice to vacate the property.
+To do it right, this must be done in a specific way, which we cover below.

 The Rent is Under Two Months Overdue

-You may be asking yourself how much rent arrears is needed before you can take eviction action.
-You cannot give a tenant a notice that you want to take back possession of the property until a rent payment is at least two months overdue.
+How much rent arrears is needed before you can take eviction action?
+You cannot give a tenant notice that you want to take possession until rent is at least two months overdue.

-Ideally you are dealing with non payment very quickly after the rent has become due and not paid, and eviction isn’t what you have in mind at the moment.
-Send the tenant a formal demand in the form of a letter, to the tenant not paying rent.
+Ideally, you should deal with non-payment very quickly after the rent has become due and not paid.
+Therefore eviction wouldn’t be what you have in mind right away.
+Send a formal demand, in the form of a letter, to the tenant not paying rent.
 The letter should take a friendly yet firm tone.
-Non payment could be an oversight and now is an opportunity to ensure that the tenant deals with ensuring that the rent is paid on time going forward.
+Non-payment could be an oversight.
+Now is the opportunity to remind the tenant to ensure that the rent is paid on time going forward.

-Our Rent overdue Letter template sets out all that you need to say to a tenant not paying rent when due.
-We recommend sending this within three to seven days of the rent becoming overdue.
+Our Rent Arrears Letter template sets out what you need to say to a tenant not paying rent when due.
+We recommend sending this within three to seven days of the rent’s becoming overdue.

-If the tenant has a guarantor it is a good idea to send them notice of the fact that the tenant has failed to pay their rent and that if payment remains outstanding that they are on notice of your right to recover the rent from them.
+If the tenant has a guarantor, it is a good idea also to send them notice of the fact that the tenant has failed to pay their rent.
+Also mention that, if payment remains outstanding, they are aware of your right to recover the rent from them.

-If payment reaches one month overdue send them a final demand for payment.
-This letter takes a much more formal tone and notifies the tenant that non payment is a ground for recovering possession of the property if needed.
+When payment reaches one month overdue, send the tenant a final demand for payment.
+This letter takes a much more formal tone and notifies the tenant that non-payment is a ground for recovering possession of the property if needed.
 Our Rent Final Demand Letter template sets out what you need to say in such a letter.

 The Rent Is Over Two Months Overdue

-If the rent has become two or more months overdue then you should already have sent a letter demanding payment to the tenant.
-If you haven’t then do so now.
-If the tenant has a guarantor then request payment of the rent arrears from them.
-If that doesn’t bring about payment then you’ll need to consider the subsequent steps in this guide.
+Where the rent has become two or more months overdue, then you should already have sent a letter demanding payment to the tenant.
+If you haven’t, then do so now, without further delay.

 If There Is A Guarantor